 Both options seem to do the same thing but System Clone has only been available with v2.1.
 Has System Clone now replaced Disk Clone?

 Disk cloning is a technique in which you create a copy of the targeted hard disk drive i.e. all files and file systems saved on the partition.
 Just acting as a backup process, the disk cloning is performed to save the data against any potential data loss due to disaster, or when you are going to change the hard drive in case of any physical or technical damage.
-Disk coning is performed with the help of specialized software i.e. it can be a cloning software, disk imaging software or backup software.
+Disk coning is performed with the help of specialized software i.e. it can be cloning software, disk imaging software, or backup software.

 When it is about system clone vs disk clone, both of the techniques are carried out under different circumstances.
-For a disk cloning to take place, a disk image is created when the hard drive is corrupted, due to bad sectors, any virus or malware attack or in case you are going to replace your hard drive with a new one due to any physical damage.
+For a disk cloning to take place, a disk image is created when the hard drive is corrupted, due to bad sectors, any virus or malware attack, or in case you are going to replace your hard drive with a new one due to any physical damage.

 Disk clone vs system clone!
 A hard choice to make.
 As mentioned above, it is purely related to the requirement of the user or a circumstance in which you are creating the clone.
-Here are two of the important factors that should be taken in to consideration while creating either a disk or system clone.
+Here are two of the important factors that should be taken into consideration while creating either a disk or system clone.

 It mainly depends on the type of content you are transferring to SSD.
-If it is a about all the file and file systems along with applications and drivers of the hard drive, then you are going to make a disk clone.
-In case, you are going to create a copy of your operating system either to conserve it for a future use or you want to create a network of devices all set up with same operating system, then you have to create a system clone.
+If it is about all the file and file systems along with applications and drivers of the hard drive, then you are going to make a disk clone.
+In case, you are going to create a copy of your operating system either to conserve it for future use or you want to create a network of devices all set up with the same operating system, then you have to create a system clone.

 Consider creating a disk clone and you have to transfer the data from HDD to SSD.
 Here are the steps to follow:

-If making a system clone is your prime goal, then here are the steps to create one via AOMEI backupper:
+If making a system clone is your prime goal, then here are the steps to create one via AOMEI back upper:

 Step 1: Download and install the software and then launch it on your device.

-Step 2: In the main menu, select the option of Clone and the click on the option of system clone.
+Step 2: In the main menu, select the option of Clone and click on the option of system clone.